athinaeos/cs50_web_project1/README.md

 # cs50_web_project1
-Thisis the repository forproject1 in Harvard's course" CS50 Web Applications"
+This is the repository for project1 in Harvard's course" CS50 Web Applications"